Veteran Crisis LineGive Us Feedback

 2. An amount shall be recorded as an obligation only when supported by documentary evidence of the transaction.
 A verbal order or agreement shall be reduced to writing and conform to the applicable provisions of this policy before the obligation may be recorded.
 When the amount is not known or cannot be feasibly ascertained at the time it is to be recorded, the best estimate shall be used.
 Appropriate obligation adjustments must be recorded in the financial systems as soon as information on the actual cost becomes available.

-3. VA will record obligations, in accordance with OMB Circular No. A-11.
+4. VA will record obligations, in accordance with OMB Circular A-11.

-5. VA will adhere to the major object class, as published in OMB Circular No. A-11, Section 83 – Object Classification, of:
+6. VA will adhere to the major object class, as published in OMB Circular A-11, Section 83 – Object Classification, of:

 • 10 – Personnel compensation and benefits;